acmeair/acmeair/README.md

 ## OSS Contributions

-We accepts contributions via pull requests.
+We accept contributions via pull requests.

 We will be posting important information about CLA agreements needed for us to accept pull requests soon.